Italy’s most famous butcher

 Cecchini has made it his mission to protect the future of butcher.
 In the piazza and around the world including an dedicated episode in Season 6 of Chef’s Table, a galvanising presentation at MAD Symposium and a chat on BBC Radio’s Food Programme, Cecchini lives and promotes butchery as both mestiere e arte, craft and artistry.
 “We are artisans and we must maintain those values.”

 Back to Dante.
-As an artist and a Tuscan one at that, Cecchini finds time each day to read a canto from Dante’s La Divina Commedia, the masterpiece trilogy of life, love and afterlight.
+As an artist and a Tuscan one at that, Cecchini finds time each day to read a canto from Dante Alighieri’s La Divina Commedia, the masterpiece trilogy of life, love and afterlife.

 “In our way of living in Tuscany working from day to night, you need time for pensiero libero (free thought) and we find the time for a glass of wine, talk to friends, read a book.
 I adore reading and reciting Dante.”